 In October 2017, there were more headlines about condo presales and the CRA casting a wider net to catch tax cheats.

-To keep it simple, just remember: The only way to reduce a capital gain is a capital loss.
+To keep it simple, just remember: The only way to reduce or avoid a capital gain is a capital loss.
 A capital loss occurs when you sell an asset for a loss.